 About Gregor and Monica

-Gregor Maehle began his yogic practices thirty-eight years ago.
+Gregor Maehle began his yogic practices thirty-nine years ago.
 In the mid-1980s he commenced annual travels to India, where he studied with various yogic and tantric masters, traditional Indian sadhus and ascetics.
 He spent fourteen months in Mysore, and in 1997 was authorised to teach Ashtanga Yoga by K. Pattabhi Jois.
 Since then he has branched out into researching the anatomical alignment of postures and the higher limbs of yoga.
-He gained his anatomical knowledge through a Health Practitioner degree and has also studied history, philosophy and comparative religion at various universities.
+He gained his anatomical knowledge through a Health Practitioner degree and has also studied history, philosophy and comparative religion.

 In India Gregor also received eight months of mostly one-on-one instruction in scripture and the higher limbs of Yoga through B.N.S.
 Iyengar, a student of T. Krishnamacharya, and he studied Sanskrit under Professor Narayanachar and Dr Chandrasekhar.
 He lived for several years as a recluse, studying Sanskrit and yogic scripture and practising yogic techniques.
 Together with his wife, Monica, in 1996 he founded 8 Limbs in Perth, Australia.